EVERYTHING YOU NEED TO KNOW ABOUT THE 3 STAGES OF LABOR

 Low and behold I was not even 3 cm yet.
 I couldn’t believe it!

-She told me that if I’m experiencing pain that I felt was too much to handle then I should take some painkillers and go to bed because I still had a way to go.
+She told me that if I’m experiencing pain that I felt was too much to handle at this stage then I should take some painkillers and go to bed because I still had a way to go.

 I thought she was joking.